MrRitzer/ProxyServer/README.md

 # About
-Final release of ProxyServer.
 This is a simple multithreaded HTTP proxy server for processing GET requests, logging the requests, and temporarily caching the responses.
 This was done for North Dakota State University course Computer Science 455: Networking and Parallel Computation.

 ## Running package